 You may have been referred to a Heart Failure Specialist Nurse.
 Our patients and their carers tell us of the invaluable support these Nurses provide.
 Many Specialist Nurses will be able to examine you, prescribe your medication, order and interpret investigations, support you with some of the challenges of your condition and direct you to other services you may need.
-If you have not got a Heart Failure Specialist Nurse, ask your GP or Consultant if you can be referred to one, or visit www.justheartfailure.org and find out where your nearest heart failure team is located.
+If you have not got a Heart Failure Specialist Nurse, ask your GP or Consultant if you can be referred to one.